gzweigle/hybrid-piano-calibration/pdps/README.md

 ## Fig. 3 Sensor System (104, 105, 106, 107)

 Top view of sensor system at hammer shank.
 Sensor system for piano key (204), (205), (206), and (207) is functionally identical with different geometries.
+Components can locate at other positions along hammer shank.
+Fig. 3 shows one possible arrangement.
+The location depends on physical access, the transmitting and sensing range of PRS and PTS, and size of the optical gate (104) among other considerations.

 <img src="./pdps_fig3.jpg" alt="drawing" width="400"/>